ydxj/youtubebot/README.md

 *Email Availability Check:*
   *Checks whether the email address associated with the account is valid and available.*

 Sends a request to Gmail's web interface to check if a given email address exists.
-This method is specific to Gmail accounts.
+This method is specific to Gmail accounts.Yahoo Account Check....
-Yahoo Account Check:

 To install :
   *Kali linux && Termux* : git clone https://github.com/ydxj/youtubebot/
   cd youtubebot